White Paper

 A Databricks Commit is sized on a forecast, and a forecast is something a buyer can shape.
 Companies that build their own consumption baseline, understand how the DBU rate changes by compute type, and use the levers in the right order routinely sign a smaller commit at a better rate than the first proposal.
-This guide covers how Databricks prices, the levers that move a deal, the timeline that builds your negotiating position, and the three places most money is lost: an oversized ramp, premium compute, and double-counted cloud cost.
+The money is lost in three places: an oversized ramp, premium compute running where cheaper compute would do, and cloud infrastructure cost counted twice across two budgets.

 Databricks charges for consumption measured in Databricks Units, known as DBUs.
 A DBU is a unit of processing capability billed per hour.
 Your invoice has two parts: the DBU charge paid to Databricks, and the underlying cloud infrastructure, the virtual machines and storage, paid to AWS, Azure, or Google Cloud.
-On Azure Databricks the two are billed together through Azure, which hides the split unless you break it out.
+On Azure Databricks the two are billed together through Azure as a first party service, which hides the split unless you break it out.

 The rate you pay per DBU is not a single number.
 It changes with the compute type, with the platform tier you run on, and with whether the workload is serverless.
-The published per-DBU rates are the starting point.
+The published per-DBU rates on the Databricks pricing pages are the starting point.
 For an enterprise deal, Databricks converts expected consumption into a prepaid dollar commitment, often called a Databricks Commit, drawn down as you consume, with the discount rate rising as the commitment grows.

 Takeaway.
 Separate the DBU charge from the cloud infrastructure charge before you model anything.
 Buyers who look only at the blended number cannot tell whether the saving is in the platform rate or the compute mix.